 The seat pitch - tight as usual but bearable.

 An overview shot of the cabin

-Last row of seats at the rear, bad thing is these seats can't recline.
+The last row of seats at the rear, the bad thing is these seats can't recline.

 What's inside the seat pocket?

 Thai's vomit bag